tardate/LittleArduinoProjects/Radio/AM/SingleTransistorTransmitter/README.md

 The modulation is unbalanced, favouring the high-side of the wave.
 This is to be expected given the circuit design, where the modulating signal is primarily pulling down the positive bias of Q1.
-The placement of the variable resistor R1 provides limited scope to adjust the biars point and even out the modulation of the carrier.
+The placement of the variable resistor R1 provides limited scope to adjust the bias point and even out the modulation of the carrier.

 ![am_envelope](./assets/am_envelope.gif?raw=true)